pkmnabcd/physics_lab_tech/multi_platform_projects/homebrew origin/manual.md

 ### Python and Java files
 To run this program, you need the python and java source code in the right directory.
 The right directory is specified in the main script: chileTempCleanerAndGrapher.bat , which says that the python files should be in the same directory as main.py which has the path `SET PYTHON_SCRIPT=C:\Gabe's_stuff\Gabe_programs\Data Analysis\homebrew origin\python_src\main.py`.
 The java files should be located in the directory `SET JAVA_PATH=C:\Gabe's_stuff\Gabe_programs\Data Analysis\homebrew origin\java_src`.
 If you're on a different system than the one this program was written for, you can specify your own path by changing these values in `chileTempCleanerAndGrapher.bat`.

+You need the following python files in the same folder (specified by `PYTHON_SCRIPT`) to run the program:
+* main.py
+* parser.py
+* grapher.py

+You need the following java files in the same folder (specified by `JAVA_PATH`) to run the program:
+* AbstractCleaner.class
+* CloudCleaner.class
+* Main.class
+* Parser.class
+* StandardDeviationCleaner.class
+* StandardDeviationCleanerBGOnly.class
+* Write.class

 ### Java Installed
 Make sure you have Java installed by opening a windows terminal (this can be done by hitting the windows key and typing `command` and clicking what pops up) and entering `javac`.
 If a long message is printed, describing how to use the command, then you have java already and can skip this step.
 If a *command not found* message is printed, you need to install it.
 #### Installing Java
 You can install Java by looking up Java JDK Windows and downloading the installer.
 You can also find it at [this link](https://www.oracle.com/java/technologies/downloads/).

+### Matplotlib
+You may have to install the python package matplotlib to run the script from the command line.
+Do this by running the following command: `python -m pip install matplotlib`.

+Also try `python3 -m pip install matplotlib` if the above command doesn't work.

 ### The Correct Files
 The inputted data files are those outputted by Dr. Yucheng Zhao's IDL code called `ALO_OH_Andover.pro` which is usually kept in the Chile MTM drive in the same directory as the year folders.